 Sometimes it’s a simple adjustment to the dose and the duration.
 Sometimes we have to add in anti-biofilm agents to help with the stubborn colonies and/or along with that, anti-inflammatory and specific antiprotozoal agents.
 The nice thing here is you have one agent that can act as both of those.

 If, after tweaking your diet and trying probiotics you’re not able to resolve your symptoms of dysbiosis, then herbal microbial agents can be one of the next things to consider.
 Herbs like oregano, allicillin, and berberine are great choices.
 The nice thing about these herbs is they will act against bacteria, fungi, and parasites all at the same time.
 You’ll also want to take these away from your probiotics.

 After someone performs antimicrobial therapy, I do recommend you try a prokinetic.
 Prokinetic is an agent that helps to keep food moving through the intestines at an appropriate pace.

-To take a broad spectrum natural prokinetic—many of the ingredients in these are very novel and, arguably, maybe even health promoting like ginger.
+To take a broad-spectrum of natural prokinetic—many of the ingredients in these are very novel and, arguably, maybe even health-promoting like ginger.